96% of our BSc (Hons) Sport and Exercise Science are in employment or further study six months after graduating Graduate Destination Survey 2016

 Much of the contact in years two and three, includes a great deal of time spent in laboratories so that you become proficient in administering exercise stress tests, measuring various health indices and physiological parameters in order to collect, interpret and analyse reliable data.

 The sport and exercise science course is delivered over an academic year for 24 weeks from September to May.
 You will study six 20 credit modules in year one and two.
-In the final year you will study one 40 credit module (dissertation) + four 20 credit modules.The course tends to be delivered over four days, with Wednesday’s specifically ‘free’ for BUCS University Sport competitions.
+In the final year you will study one 40 credit module (dissertation) and four 20 credit modules.The course tends to be delivered over four days, with Wednesdays specifically ‘free’ for BUCS University Sport competitions.

 You will be assessed using a range of methods that include: written assignments, examinations, presentations, scientific lab reports and practical laboratory testing and analysis of data.

-BCC - CDD to include a Science subject or PE and to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).
+BCC - CDD to include one A Level in Science, Mathematics, Physical Education or Psychology but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).

-Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include a Science subject or PE but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).
+Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include one A Level in Science, Mathematics, Physical Education or Psychology but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).